Krumelur/WordPuzzleSolver/README.md

 # Word Puzzle

 I am a programmer.
-If you are reading this, chances are that you are also a programmer.
-I bet you will agree: if we see a problem, we begin to wonder if we should solve it manually or maybe write some code to solve the problem and all other related problems.
+If you are reading this, chances are that you are also into coding and I bet you will agree: if we see a problem, we begin to wonder if we should solve it manually or maybe write some code to solve the problem and all other related problems.

 **Fun facts**